Paul Assaiante

-In 2014, a $2 million gift to US Squash established the Ganek Family US Squash Head National Coach Fund and Assaiante became the inaugural Ganek Family US Squash Head National Coach on a formal part-time basis.
-The position is currently the only known endowed coaching position among the more than four dozen sports that are members of the United States Olympic & Paralympic Committee.
+In 2014, a $2 million gift to US Squash established the Ganek Family US Squash Head National Coach Fund and Assaiante became the inaugural Ganek Family US Squash Head National Coach on a part-time basis.
+The position is currently the only endowed coaching position among the more than four dozen sports that are members of the United States Olympic & Paralympic Committee.
 Assaiante served in the Ganek Family US Squash Head National Coach role until 2021 when Ong Beng Hee of Malaysia was hired on a full-time basis.

-At the 2016 Delaware Investments U.S. Open Squash Championships, Assaiante was inducted into the U.S. Squash Hall of Fame.
+In 2016, Assaiante was inducted into the U.S. Squash Hall of Fame.